siddharth30jan/Background-Generator/README.md

 # Background-Generator
-Change the colour of your background!
+Change the colour of your background

+## If it doesn't work on Chrome,Use Firefox